raydemay/raydemay.github.io/_drafts/buckeye-current-cfd.md

   - engineering
 ---

+This is based on a document that I typed up to show our primary sponsor about the CFD analysis that I did on the Buckeye Current RW-5 faired motorcycle design.

 # Setup

 The Ansys Workbench workflow is based on a process that Formula Buckeye has used for their CFD analysis with some changes to mesh settings and solution method.